genid/Yleaf/README.md

+# WARNING:
+This is an experimental version of Yleaf, not all functionality has been properly tested.
+Please treat the results with a healthy amount of scepsis.
+Usage is at your own risk.
+For a better tested version and instructions how to use it, use the latest offically released version of Yleaf at https://github.com/genid/Yleaf/releases/tag/3.0.1 .

 # Yleaf: software for human Y-chromosomal haplogroup inference from next generation sequencing data

 #### Arwin Ralf, Diego Montiel Gonzalez, Kaiyin Zhong and Manfred Kayser